Wettable, Ringable & Scrubbable – Plenty kitchen roll is 40% more absorbent and NEW Power-X ...

 - Start looking forward to your next BBQ on a grill that’s clean!

-If you don’t have a traditional coal barbeque, then you can follow similar steps to keep your gas grill clean.
+If you don’t have a traditional coal barbecue, then you can follow similar steps to keep your gas grill clean.
 Just remember to take extra caution when working near the gas and ensure the flame is fully extinguished before starting.

 Once you’ve got your grill clean, it’s time to start planning your next summer event.
 Send the invites, spruce up the garden, and let the good times begin!